-This Five-Year Consolidated Plan ("Con Plan") provides a basis and strategy for the use of federal funds granted to the City of Kingston by the United States Department of Housing and Urban Development (HUD) under the Community Development Block Grant Program (CDBG).
+This Five-Year Consolidated Plan provides a basis and strategy for the use of federal funds granted to the City of Kingston by the United States Department of Housing and Urban Development (HUD) under the Community Development Block Grant Program (CDBG).

-The purpose of developing a Con Plan involves three primary goals which are defined by HUD: to develop viable urban communities by providing decent housing and a suitable living environment and expanding economic opportunities principally for low and moderate income persons.
+The purpose of developing a Consolidated Plan involves three primary goals which are defined by HUD: to develop viable urban communities by providing decent housing and a suitable living environment and expanding economic opportunities principally for low and moderate income persons.
 The primary means to this end is to extend and strengthen partnerships among all levels of government and the private sector, including for-profit and non-profit organizations, in the production and operation of affordable housing.

-This Con Plan covers the period beginning July 1, 2019 through June 30, 2023, including five CDBG program years.
-Programs and activities described in this Plan are intended to primarily benefit low and moderate income residents within the boundaries of the City of Kingston, neighborhoods with high concentrations of low and moderate income residents, families, racial minorities, and individuals with special needs.
-The City will also use this Con Plan to coordinate with other federal and state grant and loan programs and County of Ulster initiatives.
+This Plan covers the period beginning July 1, 2019 through June 30, 2023, including five CDBG program years.
+Programs and activities described in this Plan are intended to primarily benefit low- and moderate-income residents within the boundaries of the City of Kingston, neighborhoods with high concentrations of low- and moderate-income residents, families, racial minorities, and individuals with special needs.
+The City will also use this Plan to coordinate with other federal, state grant and loan programs and County of Ulster initiatives.

-A completed draft of this Plan was made available for public review, and the final public meeting was held on April 23, 2019.
-The final draft Con Plan is available on the City's website www.kingston-ny.gov and in print form at the Community Development Office.
+A completed draft of this Plan was made available for public review, and the final public meeting was held on May 1, 2019.
+The final Draft Plan is available on the City's website www.kingston-ny.gov and in print form at the Community Development Office.